 Named after the long-lived Welwitschia mirabilis plant of western Africa, the iMirabilis expedition is one of the flagship “Demonstrator Capacity Building cruises” of the iAtlantic project.
-The cruise will take place on the Spanish Research Vessel Sarmiento de Gamboa (SdG) from July to August 2021.
-The expedition was postponed from 2020 due to the Covid-19 situation, hence we re-named the new expedition as iMirabilis_2
+The cruise will take place on the Spanish Research Vessel Sarmiento de Gamboa (SdG) in July – August 2021.
+The expedition was postponed from 2020 due to the Covid-19 situation, hence we re-named the new expedition as iMirabilis2

 The ship will travel from Vigo (Spain) to Last Palmas (Canaries, Spain), and from there will move to Cabo Verde waters to carry out the main research work.
 The transit between Vigo and Las Palmas will also be used for different training and capacity building activities.
 The expedition will finish in Las Palmas (Canaries, Spain).

-Beyond the pure research activities, iMirabilis_2 includes detailed training and capacity building components, for instance, young researchers from South Africa and Cabo Verde will join the transit from Vigo to Las Palmas to be trained in the use of the ROV and in seabird identification and seabird census techniques.
-Furthermore, during the expedition, students from South Africa Brazil and Portugal will be on board to be trained in the use of the different gears as well as to learn how a research expedition is organized and led at sea.
-Besides this, outreach activities are planned during harbor visits at the beginning and end of the expedition as well as on board during the cruise.
+Beyond the pure research activities, iMirabilis2 includes detailed training and capacity building components.
+Young researchers will join the transit from Vigo to Las Palmas to be trained in the use of the ROV and in seabird identification and seabird census techniques.
+Furthermore, during the expedition, iAtlantic Fellows will be on board to be trained in the use of the different gears as well as to learn how a research expedition is organised and led at sea.
+A dedicated outreach and capacity building representative on board will ensure as much ship-board activity as possible is communicated to broad audiences through virtual platforms.